Dr. Friederike Redlbacher, expert in coaching with art

 In companies, AI-supported coaching can be used in personnel development.

-Companies can offer coaching as a service for their employees and provide access codes to enable support for any employee who wants to work on an issue.
+Companies can offer coaching as a service for their employees and provide access codes to enable support for any employee who wants to work on a topic.
 Confidence in employees is strengthened and coaching becomes accessible to more people.

 It is a sign of appreciation to give employees 24/7 access to coaching.

-Do you think that AI-supported coaching will be a matter of course in around 10 years’ time?
+Do you think that AI-supported coaching will be commonplace in around 10 years' time?

-Friederike: My wish is for coaching to be as natural as cutting your hair.
-It’s not just about how you look on the outside, but also how you look on the inside.
-It’s about personal hygiene, well-being and being at one’s center.
-Coaching shouldn’t be an elite affair, but something that everyone can use.
+Friederike: My wish is for coaching to be taken for granted, just like a haircut.
+It's not just about how you look on the outside, but also how you look on the inside.
+It's about personal hygiene, well-being and being centered.
+Coaching shouldn't be an elite affair, but something that everyone can use.

 Then the question could be: "Have you coached yourself this week?"
 And if not, then please go.

 Friederike: (laughs) Yes, my last AI-based coaching session was actually on Sunday.
-Even after many runs and knowing every building block, I can still get involved in developing new ideas and surprising myself.
+Even after many runs and knowing every building block, I can still get involved, develop new ideas and surprise myself.

-Friederike: In large organizations, people often lose a lot of energy through friction and unnecessary coordination that is not really part of the actual work.
+Friederike: In large organizations, people often lose a lot of energy due to friction and unnecessary coordination that is not really part of the actual work.

 Our coaching aims to enable people to get back to the work that motivates them and in which they generate real added value.
 This enables us to reduce losses such as frustration, fluctuation and lack of clarity.
 Coaching helps you to recognize what is essential for you and your professional task.